 CREATE DATABASE phpbb;

-Create a new database user called phpbbuser
+Create a new database user called phpbbuser with a strong password:

-CREATE USER 'phpbbuser'@'localhost' IDENTIFIED BY 'new_password_here';
+CREATE USER 'phpbbuser'@'localhost' IDENTIFIED BY 'your_secure_password';

-GRANT ALL ON phpbb.* TO 'phpbbuser'@'localhost' IDENTIFIED BY 'user_password_here' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON phpbb.* TO 'phpbbuser'@'localhost';

 Flush the privileges to apply the changes: